elephantscale/HI-labs/hadoop-dev/hdfs-intro/README.txt

 == BONUS LAB 2)
     List all the data nodes using hdfs command
     (Find the right 'sub command' for hdfs)
+   HINT: you may lack permissions.
+Try the command with:
+    sudo -u hdfs hdfs ...

 == BONUS LAB 3)